nerdschoolbergen/databases/README.md

 VALUES('AB 12345', 'Toyota Avensis');
 ```

-Task: Insert your name into the `people` table.
+:pencil2: Insert your name into the `people` table.
 Make sure you select an `id` that's not already taken.
 Note that
 dates have to be entered in `yyyy-mm-dd` format.